aleksati/kd-audio-fx/README.md

 Finally, one experimental model is included in the "./src/models/students_distilled_by_64_student" folder.
 In this case, smaller student models (8 units) have been trained by a larger student model (64 units), instead of teachers.

-# How To Train and Run Inference
+# How To Train and Run

 First, install Python dependencies:
 ```